AminMohamed-3/DeepLense/README.md

 ### Trails

-1. Implemented a discriminator in the structure mentioned in the paper, and optimized the generator network with **adversarial loss**, but didn’t find any significant improvements.
+1. Implemented a discriminator in the structure mentioned in the paper, and optimized the generator network with **adversarial loss**, but foun that it decreased the preformance and produced a weird pixelation effect.
 Not to mention the extended training time due to the need of optimizing the discriminator.

 2. Implemented **VGG-Content loss** to capture perceptual similarity between images and penalize the network with the MSE loss between the embeddings of the upscaled image and its ground truth.
-I also didn’t find any significant improvements, whilst the training time took longer due to the need of inferring a VGG-19 Network in every training step.
+This also decreased the preformance, whilst the training time took longer due to the need of inferring a VGG-19 Network in every training step.

-3. Removed batch normalization following the findings of the follow up architecture **“ESRGAN”**[^2] that BN layers produce visible artifacts in the upscaled image. and found significant improvements in the resulting upscaled images and corresponding PNSR and SSIM metrics.
+3. Removed batch normalization following the findings of the follow up architecture **“ESRGAN”**[^2] that BN layers produce visible artifacts in the upscaled image.
+And found improvements in the resulting upscaled images and corresponding PNSR and SSIM metrics.

 4. Changed the LeakyReLU activation function to **PReLU** activation function, which resulted in a minor improvement in the validation metrics.